EnableX/Video-Audio-Calling-Using-CallKit/README.md

    ** use a push server or [NWPusher](https://github.com/noodlewerk/NWPusher) to call**

-This requires a few more steps to test:
+This requires a few more steps:

     - create your certificate
     - configure your push notification backend or NWPusher